blessinvarkey/musings/posts/design/design-for-accessibility.md

 # Equity focused Design (a11y)

-Design of products, devices, services or environments for persons with disabilties.
 Accessibility is making all things accessible to all people.
+It includes design of products, devices, services or environments for persons with disabilties.

 ## Social Model of Disability
 - Permenant Disability